 God save you, pilgrim!
 Whither are bound?

-To Saint Jaques-le-Grand.
+HELENA To Saint Jaques le Grand.

 Where do the palmers lodge, I do beseech you?

-At the Saint Francis here, beside the port.
+WIDOW At the Saint Francis here, beside the port.

-Is this the way?
+HELENA Is this the way?
+[A march afar]

-Ay, marry, is't.
+WIDOW Ay, marry, is't.
 Hark you!
 They come this way.
-[A march afar off.]

-If you will tarry, holy pilgrim,

-But till the troops come by, I will conduct you where you shall be lodg'd; The rather for I think I know your hostess As ample as myself.
+If you will tarry, holy pilgrim, But till the troops come by, I will conduct you where you shall be lodg'd; The rather for I think I know your hostess As ample as myself.

-Is it yourself?

-If you shall please so, pilgrim.
+HELENA Is it yourself?
+WIDOW If you shall please so, pilgrim.

-I thank you, and will stay upon your leisure.
+HELENA I thank you, and will stay upon your leisure.

-You came, I think, from France?

-I did so.
+WIDOW You came, I think, from France?
+HELENA I did so.

-Here you shall see a countryman of yours That has done worthy service.
+WIDOW Here you shall see a countryman of yours That has done worthy service.

-His name, I pray you.
+HELENA His name, I pray you.

-The Count Rousillon: know you such a one?

-But by the ear, that hears most nobly of him: His face I know not.
+DIANA The Count Rousillon.
+Know you such a one?
+HELENA But by the ear, that hears most nobly of him; His face I know not.

-Whatsoe'er he is, He's bravely taken here.
-He stole from France, As 'tis reported, for the king had married him Against his liking: think you it is so?

-Ay, surely, mere the truth; I know his lady.
+DIANA What some'er he is, He's bravely taken here.
+He stole from France, As 'tis reported, for the King had married him Against his liking.
+Think you it is so?
+HELENA Ay, surely, mere the truth; I know his lady.

-There is a gentleman that serves the count Reports but coarsely of her.
+DIANA There is a gentleman that serves the Count Reports but coarsely of her.

-What's his name?
+HELENA What's his name?
+DIANA Monsieur Parolles.

-Monsieur Parolles.

-O, I believe with him, In argument of praise, or to the worth Of the great count himself, she is too mean To have her name repeated; all her deserving Is a reserved honesty, and that I have not heard examin'd.
+HELENA O, I believe with him, In argument of praise, or to the worth Of the great Count himself, she is too mean To have her name repeated; all her deserving Is a reserved honesty, and that I have not heard examin'd.

-Alas, poor lady!
+DIANA Alas, poor lady!
 'Tis a hard bondage to become the wife Of a detesting lord.

-Ay, right; good creature, wheresoe'er she is Her heart weighs sadly: this young maid might do her A shrewd turn, if she pleas'd.
+WIDOW I sweet, good creature, wheresoe'er she is Her heart weighs sadly.
+This young maid might do her A shrewd turn, if she pleas'd.

-How do you mean?
-May be, the amorous count solicits her In the unlawful purpose.
+HELENA How do you mean?
+May be the amorous Count solicits her In the unlawful purpose.

-He does, indeed; And brokes with all that can in such a suit Corrupt the tender honour of a maid; But she is arm'd for him, and keeps her guard In honestest defence.
+WIDOW He does, indeed; And brokes with all that can in such a suit Corrupt the tender honour of a maid; But she is arm'd for him, and keeps her guard In honestest defence.